Partial reflections and globally linked pairs in rigid graphs: Appendix

 Let $S_i = N_{G_1}(X_i), i \in \{1,\ldots,k\}$ and $T_j = N_{G_2}(Y_j),j \in \{1,\ldots,l\}$ .
 Since $X_1,\ldots,X_k$ and $Y_1,\ldots,Y_l$ are all $(u,v)$-separating and $\{u,v\}$ strongly separates $F_1$ and $F_2$, we have $S_i \neq T_j$ for every $i \in \{1,\ldots,k\},j \in \{1,\ldots,l\}$.
 We may assume, by using \cref{lemma:equivnoncrossing} again, that Similarly, by \cref{lemma:equivcomplement} we can assume that $u \in X_i$ for $i \in \{1,\ldots,k\}$ and $u \in Y_j$ for $j \in \{1,\ldots,l\}$.
 Note that these assumptions ensure that for any pair of indices $1 \leq i < j \leq k$ we have $S_j \subseteq X_i \cup S_i$, so that $\sep{X_i}$ fixes the image of $S_j$ in any $F_1$-admissible framework.
 Similarly $\sep{Y_i}$ fixes the image of $T_j$ in any $F_2$-admissible framework, for any pair of indices $1 \leq i < j \leq l$.

-Suppose for a contradiction that holds.
+Suppose for a contradiction that holds for some generic realization $(G,p)$.
 By squaring each side, they become rational maps with rational coefficients in the coordinates of $p$.
 By \cref{lemma:rationalmapsgeneric}, if equality holds for the generic configuration $p$, then it holds for any configuration that is in the domain of both sides.
 This implies that for any doubly admissible framework $(G,q)$ we have

 We contradict this by constructing a counterexample.
 It follows from \cref{lemma:chainofvertexcuts} that $S_k - \cup_{i=1}^{k-1}S_i$ is nonempty; let us fix a vertex $x$ from it.
-We consider two cases: either $x$ appears in $T_j$ for some $1 \leq j \leq l$, or it does not.
+We consider two cases: either $x$ appears in $T_j$ for some $j \in \{1,\ldots,l\}$, or it does not.
 We give a different construction in each case.

-First, suppose that $x \notin T_j$ for every $1 \leq j \leq l$.
+First, suppose that $x \notin T_j$ for every $j \in \{1,\ldots,l\}$.
 In this case our construction is essentially the same as in the proof of \cref{lemma:mainsimple}; see \cref{fig:case1}.
 We define a doubly admissible framework $(G,q)$ as follows.
-Define $q(u) = q(v) = (0,\ldots,0), q(x) = (1,\ldots,0),$ and let us choose the values $q(z), z \in V - \{u,v,x\}$ so that each point lies in the $x_1 = 0$ hyperplane but the placement is relatively generic.\footnote{Recall that by ``relatively generic'' we mean that the coordinates of $q$ that are unspecified form an algebraically independent set over $\QQ$.} Now for every $1 \leq j \leq l$, $q(T_j)$ is affinely independent and contained in the $x_1 = 0$ hyperplane, so the affine hyperplane spanned by it is precisely the $x_1 = 0$ hyperplane.
+Define $q(u) = q(v) = (0,\ldots,0), q(x) = (1,0,\ldots,0),$ and let us choose the values $q(z), z \in V - \{u,v,x\}$ so that each point lies in the $x_1 = 0$ hyperplane but the placement is relatively generic.\footnote{Recall that by ``relatively generic'' we mean that the coordinates of $q$ that are unspecified form an algebraically independent set over $\QQ$.} Now for every $j \in \{1,\ldots,l\}$, $q(T_j)$ is affinely independent and contained in the $x_1 = 0$ hyperplane, so the affine hyperplane spanned by it is precisely the $x_1 = 0$ hyperplane.
 It follows that $F_2(q_2)(u) = F_2(q_2)(v) = (0,\ldots,0)$.
-Similarly, $q(S_i)$ is contained in the $x_1 = 0$ hyperplane for $1 \leq i \leq k-1$, but $q(S_k)$ is not, and by the choice of coordinates the affine hyperplane spanned by $q(S_k)$ does not contain the origin.
+Similarly, $q(S_i)$ is contained in the $x_1 = 0$ hyperplane for $i \in \{1,\ldots,k-1\}$, but $q(S_k)$ is not, and by the choice of coordinates the affine hyperplane spanned by $q(S_k)$ does not contain the origin.
 It follows that $F_1(q_1)(v) \neq (0,\ldots,0)$, while $F_1(q_1)(u) = (0,\ldots,0)$.
 This shows that a contradiction.